chadrem/tribe/README.md

 ## Actors

-Actors are light-weight objects which use asynchronous message passing for communcation.
+Actors are light-weight objects that use asynchronous message passing for communcation.
 There are two types of methods that you create in your actors:

 1. *Command handlers* are prefixed with "on_" and define the types of commands your actor will process.
 2. *System handlers* are postfixed with "_handler" and are built into the actor system.
 These are used for exception, shutdown, and cleanup handling.
 It is important that you call the super method since their default behavior is used by the actor system.

-To send a message you use the "enqueue" method and specify a command with an optional data parameter.
+To send a message you use the Actable#message! method and specify a command with an optional data parameter.
 The return value will always be nil since messaging is asynchronous.

     # Create your custom actor class.